elm/compiler/hints/import-cycles.md

 # Breaking Cycles

 There are quite a few ways to break our `Comment` and `User` cycle from above.
-Let’s go through a couple of strategies!
+Let’s go through a couple strategies!

 ## Combine the Modules